|

 Morning – The Citadel & City Views

-Start your morning where Halifax’s story began—atop the hill that has watched over the city since 1749.
-Arrive early to see the changing of the guard and hear the iconic noon gun, both must-see traditions.
-The costumed staff bring history to life, while the ramparts offer 360-degree views over downtown and the harbour—a dream spot for sunrise photos.
+Start your morning where Halifax’s story began — atop the hill that has watched over the city since 1749.
+Arrive early for the changing of the guard and the noon gun.
+The ramparts offer panoramic harbour views — ideal for sunrise shots.

-Photo Tips: Capture the symmetry of the star-shaped fort from above, the soldiers in full uniform, and the cannon smoke drifting across the skyline.
+Photo Tips: Frame the star-shaped fort from above, the soldiers in full uniform, and the cannon smoke drifting across the skyline.

 Late Morning